OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Performance of an Actual Arbitrage Strategy](img/ch2_fig1.PNG)

-We seeded our portfolio with 2B ISK, then executed our arbitrage strategy on this balance without using any other funds.
+We seeded our portfolio with 2B ISK, then executed our arbitrage strategy across the five main trading regions of EVE using only our starting balance.
+We use three EVE characters to conduct our trading, placed strategically in the most active markets.
 As of this writing, our balance is over 38B ISK for a profit of over 36B ISK in just under five months, or an average of about 7B ISK/month.
 We haven't run the strategy long enough to uncover any seasonal effects, but it's clear late fall was more profitable than more recent returns.
 We currently estimate a comfortable run rate of at least 3B ISK/month.
-Compared to typical real-world market straegies, these returns are outstanding.
+Compared to typical real-world market strategies, these returns are outstanding.

+## What Makes Arbitrage Possible?

+Before we get too far into analyzing arbitrage opportunites, it is worth briefly discussing why arbitrage is possible at all.
+At its root, arbitrage is made possible by one or both of the following market behaviors:

+1. when the ask price of a source material falls below fair market value price as determined by the reprocessing equation \(see below\); and/or,
+2. when the bid price of one or more refined materials rises above fair market value price as determined by the reprocessing equation.

+There are many reasons why prices may move.
+Given our knowledge of EVE player behavior, we know that some players regularly dispose of unwanted assets at cheap prices on the market.
+We also know that some players focused on mining choose to trade raw ores directly as they may lack the skills to make trading refined materials possible.
+Finally, we know that there are regular spikes in refined material prices as these materials are used to build the favored assets needed for wars and general PvP.

+The fact that arbitrage depends on market price moves means it is possible in some cases to actually *predict* when good opportunities will occur.
+We discuss once such strategy [below](#capturing-dumping-with-buy-orders).
+More generally, any price forecast algorithm has the potential to be used to predict arbitrage opportunities.

 ## Ore and Ice Refinement Arbitrage